hpc2n/intro-linux/docs/filesystem.md

     - To change directory you use the command ``cd`` DIR
     - Just giving the command ``cd`` takes you to your homedirectory
     - ``ls`` is used to list files and directories
+    - Wildcards are metacharacters for one or more character or number and are useful when you are finding patterns or removing/copying/listing all files of a certain type